 | Feedback Loops The core of our "Event Modeling".
 Understanding how events trigger reactions that feed back into the state. | Cybernetics Norbert Wiener (1948) Book | “Feedback Control” | Adopted |

-| Stocks & Flows Understanding that "Knowledge" is a Stock that can only be changed by "Learning" (Flow).
-You cannot edit the Stock directly. | Thinking in Systems Donella Meadows (2008) Book | "System Dynamics" | Adopted |
+| Stocks & Flows (Practitioner) The accessible introduction to Forrester's work.
+"Knowledge" is a Stock that can only be changed by "Learning" (Flow). | Thinking in Systems Donella Meadows (2008) Book | “System Dynamics” | Adopted |

 | Requisite Variety The theoretical justification for "Autonomy" in our team archetypes.
 The central controller cannot match the variety of the market. | Introduction to Cybernetics W. Ross Ashby (1956) Book | “Law of Requisite Variety” | Adopted |